Revelation

 Bible

-Who is this "Mystery Babylon" and why are two chapters devoted to it?
-Earlier this week I asked everyone to look up some facts on “Babylon”, where did it originate, and what did it stand for?
+So, who is this "Mystery Babylon" and why are two chapters of Revelation devoted to it?
+We will proceed to answer these questions in the course of our study of these chapters.
+Before we begin our study, I would ask that you look up some facts on "Babylon", i.e., Where did it originate?
+What did it stand for?
 Knowing these things will help us shape a better understanding of these passages.

-1. Before we look at both chapters take the time to read the following from Isaiah, it will help you better understand the passages and to more clearly see that God indeed has always had a specific plan – and chapters 17 and 18 of Revelation demonstrate the culmination of that plan.
-Read Isaiah Chapter 13:1-11 and all of Chapter 14.
+1. Reading Isaiah Chapters 13-14 before we examine Revelation Chapters 17-18 will help us to better understand the passages in Revelation.
+Also, it will enable us to more clearly see that God indeed has always had a specific plan.
+Chapters 17 and 18 of Revelation demonstrate the culmination of that plan.
+Read Isaiah Chapter 13:1-11 and all of Chapter 14; they will help us answer the questions below.

 1. ANSWER: To judge and destroy Satan and all of his followers.

-2. Read Chapters 17 and 18.
-These chapters cover the judgment and destruction of Babylon as a world religion and dominant world ruler, and as symbol of worldwide economic influence, a one world economy.
-In Chapter 17 Babylon represents the one world false religion that the false prophet will oversee and is supported by the first beast, the Antichrist.
-In verse 1 this false religion is called the “Great Whore, or Harlot” can you determine what the phrase “many waters” represent or symbolize? (see 17:15)
+2. Now read Revelation Chapters 17 and 18.
+These chapters cover the judgment and destruction of Babylon as a world religion and dominant world ruler, and as a symbol of worldwide economic influence, a one world economy.
+In Chapter 17, Babylon is identified as the one-world false religion that the false prophet will oversee.
+It will be supported by the first beast, the Antichrist.
+In Revelation 17:1, this false religion is called the "Great Whore" or "Prostitute".
+Can you determine what the phrase "many waters" represents or symbolizes? (see Rev. 17:15)

-1. ANSWER: These are peoples and nations of the world who become the followers of the false prophet – an ecumenical false religion that is worldwide.
+1. ANSWER: These are peoples and nations of the world who become the followers of the false prophet.
+They comprise an ecumenical false religion that is worldwide.

-1. ANSWER: Nimrod was the father of the Babylonians, they’re goal was to lift themselves above God and follow after pagan gods.
-A worldwide dominion was their objective.
+1. ANSWER: Nimrod, the architect of the Tower of Babel, was the father of the Babylonians.
+Their goal was to lift themselves above God and to follow after pagan gods.
+Worldwide dominion was their objective.

-1. ANSWER: It refers to seven roman emperors, five prior to John’s writing, the emperor during John’s time and the last emperor, the Middle Eastern ruler who will do the bidding of Satan – the Anti-Christ.
-The eighth a reference to the Anti-Christ, ruling through this 7th and last pagan World Ruler.
+1. ANSWER: The verse refers to seven roman emperors: five prior to John’s writing, plus the emperor during John’s time, plus the last emperor, the Middle Eastern ruler who will do the bidding of Satan who be embodied as the Anti-Christ.
+The "eighth" is a reference to the Anti-Christ, ruling through this seventh and last pagan World Ruler.

-6. What are ten horns referring to?
+6. In Revelation 17:12, what do the ten horns refer to?
 Can you think of some examples?
 Read Daniel 7:15-28, then comment on what these ten horns represent.

-1. ANSWER: Ten Kings or people in authority who give their authority and power over to the Anti-Christ.
+1. ANSWER: The ten horns represent ten Kings (or people in authority) who cede their authority and power to the Anti-Christ.

-7. Read 17:18.
-Now that you’ve studied this chapter do you believe this chapter refers to one world rule, authority and false religion or a one world economy?
+7. As you reflect on Revelation Chapter 17, do you believe that this chapter refers to (a) one-world rule, authority and false religion; or (b) a one-world economy?

-1. ANSWER: One world rule and a one world false religion that will be opposed to God.
+1. ANSWER: This chapter refers to one-world rule and a one-world false religion that will be opposed to God.

-8. Chapter 18 also covers Babylon’s judgment, this time the focus is on lifestyle.
-For chapter 18 we’ll focus on the fact that this Babylon is the one world economy.
-Read chapter 18 and as you do note below each verse that refers to merchants, merchandise, and lifestyle, there are at least 12 that I found – list them below.
+8. Revelation Chapter 18 covers Babylon’s judgment, with a focus is on its lifestyle.
+In this chapter, the focus is on Babylon as nexus of the one-world economy.
+Read Revelation Chapter 18, and as you do, list below every verse that refers to merchants, merchandise, and lifestyle.
+(There are at least twelve that I found.)

 Have a great week everyone!